vidalt/DRAFT/README.md

 * **fit(self, bagging=False, method='cp-sat', timeout=60, verbosity=True, n_jobs=-1, seed=0)** <br> Reconstructs a dataset compatible with the knowledge provided by `random_forest`, using the provided parameters.
 In other terms, fits the data to the given model.

     * `bagging`: *bool, optional (default None).* Indicates whether bootstrap sampling was used to train the base learners.
 The reconstruction model will be constructed accordingly.
-When None, we retrieve the value set within the provided RandomForet attributes.
+When None, we retrieve the value set within the provided RandomForestClassifier 'bootstrap' attribute.

     * `method`: *str in {'cp-sat', 'milp'}, optional (default 'cp-sat').* The type of formulation that will be used to perform the reconstruction.
 Note that `cp-sat` requires the OR-Tools Python library and `milp` the GurobiPy one (see the **Installation** section of this README).